Downtown Cleveland: Flats West Bank

 A $33 million Greater Cleveland Aquarium opened on Jan 21, 2012, located at the FirstEnergy Powerhouse as the only freestanding aquarium in the state of Ohio.
 The aquarium takes up 70,000 square feet in the powerhouse's basement and contains over a million gallons of water in 42 tanks.
 The main feature of the aquarium is Marinescape's Seatube®, a 145-foot-long clear tunnel, known as a Seatube.
 The attraction was constructed around the building's architectural characteristics—including its smokestacks, columns and narrow hallways.
 Developers were not allowed to modify the structure or paint some walls because the old complex is on the National Register of Historic Places.
 The Greater Cleveland Aquarium was the first in the United States by New Zealand-based developer Marinescape NZ Ltd., who has built more than 20 aquariums in Europe, Asia, and Australia.

 Jacobs Pavilion at Nautica is a 5000-seat outdoor amphitheater.
 In 2012, it underwent in $1 million upgrade that included a new entrance constructed 200 feet north of the old one, creating space for an expanded riverfront plaza.
 Other upgrades included new brick pavement for the plaza and new fencing.

 In the fall of 2010, the Trust for Public Land and the Cleveland Rowing Foundation successfully purchased seven acres of commercial riverfront land for $3.2 million.
 The partnership is converting the vacant concrete-covered site into Rivergate Park, a new recreational center in the Flats.
 Officially opened in May 2011, the park preserves public access to the Cuyahoga River for access to activities including kayaking, canoeing, rowing and dragon boating.
 Long-term plans include a canoe/kayak launch facility, concessions, and public restrooms.
 Cleveland Metroparks will replace the concrete and gravel on their land and replace it with grass, trees and other park amenities.

-Cleveland's Crooked River Skate Park will be built on 15,000 square feet of city owned land.
-It is located along the river and adjacent to the Cleveland Metroparks new Rivergate Park.
-The total cost is projected to be $758,000.
-Groundbreaking will occur in 2013.
+Cleveland's Crooked River Skate Park was opened in 2015.
+The park occupies 15,000 square feet of city owned land.
+It is located alongside the Cuyahoga River and adjacent to the Cleveland Metroparks new Rivergate Park.
+The total cost was approximately $758,000.
+Groundbreaking occurred in July 2014.